hyperledger-labs/splice/docs/src/sv_operator/sv_helm.rst

     :start-after: MIGRATION_START
     :end-before: MIGRATION_END

+The `cn-svc-configs repo <https://github.com/DACH-NY/cn-svc-configs/>`_ contains recommended values for configuring your SV node.
+Store the paths to these YAML files in the following environment variables:
-Your SV node will also be configured with a set of SV identities for your node to auto-approve as peer SVs.
-The lists of recommended values can be obtained from the `cn-svc-configs repo <https://github.com/DACH-NY/cn-svc-configs/>`_

-Please identify the file corresponding to the network to which you are connecting, and after reviewing the file, set its path in an environment variable ``SV-IDENTITIES-FILE`` to be used below.
+1. ``SV_IDENTITIES_FILE``: The list of SV identities for your node to auto-approve as peer SVs.
+Locate and review the ``approved-sv-id-values.yaml`` file corresponding to the network to which you are connecting.
+2. ``UI_CONFIG_VALUES_FILE``: The file is located at ``configs/ui-config-values.yaml``, and is the same for all networks.

+These environment variables will be used below.

 .. _helm-install: